bcgov/keycloak-example-apps/examples/oidc/service-account/nextjs/README.md

 NEXTAUTH_SECRET="..."
 ```

 with a securely generated secret string.
+For local testing you can use any random word.
+If running in production, ensure to create a secure randomly generated string, ideally more than 24 bytes long.

 ### Running the demo

+- From the [next-app](./next-app/) folder, run:
+    1. `npm i`
+    2. `npm run dev`

-- From the [next-app](./next-app/) folder, run `npm run dev`.
-This will start your nextjs application on localhost:3000, where you can login to test out the browser login flow
+    This will intall node modules, and start your nextjs application on localhost:3000, where you can login to test out the browser login flow.

-- To test the service account, run `npm start` from the [offline-service](./offline-service/) folder.
-This program will log out the retrieved content from the next-js api.
+- Once the app is running, you can test authenticating to it from the offline service.
+In another terminal, navigate to the [offline-service](./offline-service/) folder and run:
+    1. `npm i`
+    2. `npm start`

+    This program will use an access token from the service account to hit the next-app api route with a valid credential, and log the result to the console.

 ## About